 Tesla Model X range

 As mentioned, the Tesla Model X has a claimed driving range of up to 348 miles.
 While this was impressive when the Model X first launched, newer rivals are beginning to catch up; the Mercedes EQS SUV is quoted to manage up to 365 miles, while the new Polestar 3 is said to be able to do 379 on a charge.
 Regardless, a range of 348 miles should be more than sufficient for most buyers and is in-line with the majority of premium electric SUVs such as the Audi Q8 e-tron and BMW iX.

 Find a Tesla Supercharger, which can deliver power at up to 250kW – among the fastest chargers currently on offer in the UK – and you can charge the Model X from 10-80% in 30 minutes.
 A 50kW public rapid charger will do the same in around 90 minutes.
 Meanwhile, a 7kW home or workplace wallbox will take around 15 hours to fully top up the car.

 In This Review

-- 1VerdictThe Tesla Model X is a huge SUV with a variety of interior seating layouts, astonishing performance, and handy real-world range
+- 1VerdictThe Tesla Model X is a huge SUV with a variety of interior seating layouts, astonishing performance and extensive real-world range

-- 4Electric motor, drive & performanceThe Tesla Model X sets the benchmark for performance in an electric SUV, even if a Jaguar I-Pace is more fun
+- 4Electric motor, drive & performanceThe Tesla Model X sets the benchmark for performance in an electric SUV, but rivals are more fun to drive

-- 6Practicality & boot spaceThe Tesla Model X is huge inside and can be specified with three different seating configurations
+- 6Practicality & boot spaceThe Tesla Model X is huge inside and can be specified with one of three different seating configurations

-- 7Reliability & safetyThe Tesla Model X boasts great results in crash testing and about the most advanced safety aids going, but build quality is a concern
+- 7Reliability & safetyWith cutting-edge safety aids, the Model X boasts great crash test results; build quality is a concern, though

 - 8Owner reviewAnthony Wootton from Hampshire shares his ownership experience of the Tesla Model X